CoderAcademy-MEL/html-css-challenges/03-flexbox.md

 ### Challenge 8

-Create this layout with flexbox
+Create this layout with flexbox.

 In the map section add a Google Map using the [Google Maps API](https://cloud.google.com/maps-platform/maps/).